-Submission of photos and X-rays for medical and DME requests
+Submission of photos and X-rays for medical and DME

-For submitting photos and X-rays for medical and DME requests, use the FastLookTM and FastAttachTM services provided by Vyne Medical.
+If not submitting photos or X-rays via the ProviderOne online portal, submit photos and x-rays for medical and DME requests using the FastLookTM and FastAttachTM services provided by Vyne Medical.
 Register online with Vyne Medical.
 Contact Vyne Medical at 865-293-4111 with any questions.